RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/node/addr.md

 aliases:
 ---

-`rladmin node addr set` sets the internal IP address of a node.
-You can set the internal IP address using `rladmin node addr` only when the node is down.
+Sets the internal IP address of a node.
+You can only set the internal IP address when the node is down.

 ```sh
 rladmin node <id>